-For our current purposes, the point is that cumulative cultural evolution has fostered a suite of cognitive skills that made people 'smarter' in the sense of being better able to meet the cognitive challenges posed by their society and environment.
-Consistent with this, Greenfield (Greenfield, 1998) points out that early in the 20th century IQ scores in rural American towns increase dramatically just as these towns were wired into the United States' collective brain through investment in schools, roads and railroads.
-The same process can be observed a half century later in Guatemala and a full century later among the Tsimane in the Bolivian Amazon.
-Growing Collective Brains made people 'smarter' in the culturally-situated sense captured by IQ tests.
+For our current purposes, the point is that cumulative cultural evolution has fostered a suite of cognitive skills that made people "smarter" in the sense of being better able to meet the cognitive challenges posed by their societies and environments.
+Consistent with this, Greenfield (1998) points out that early in the 20th century, IQ scores in rural American towns increased dramatically just as these towns were wired into the United States' collective brain through investment in schools, roads, and railroads.
+The same process can be observed a half-century later in Guatemala and a full century later among the Tsimane in the Bolivian Amazon.
+Growing Collective Brains made people "smarter" in the culturally situated sense captured by IQ tests.

-Finally, at a quite fundamental level, cumulative cultural evolution has shaped a variety of cultural ontologies and epistemologies.
+Finally, cumulative cultural evolution has shaped a variety of cultural ontologies and epistemologies.
 The ontologies and epistemologies that we acquire as a consequence of growing up in a particular place influence the kinds of explanations we consider, the types of evidence we value, and our assessments of what constitutes a good argument.
 We culturally inherit fundamental ontologies about how the world works.
-For example, if you are feeling sick which of the following do you consider as a potential cause: (1) germs, (2) envy from others, (3) sorcery or (4) genes?
+For example, if you are feeling sick, which of the following do you consider as a potential cause: (1) germs, (2) envy from others, (3) sorcery, or (4) genes?
 Even if you are not sure, the candidate cause can impact your actions and thus the kinds of innovations you might devise.
 In many, if not most, populations over human history, witchcraft was considered a major cause of illness (Singh, 2021).
-In some societies, when a person died unexpectedly, inquests and trials were conducted, evidence was presented, arguments made, verdicts rendered, and executions of witches carried out.
-In England, for example, witchcraft trials didn't completely disappear until 1944, when Helen Duncan was convicted under the Witchcraft Act of 1735 for revealing military secrets that she'd (purportedly) obtained during seances.
+In many societies, both today and historically (Gershman, 2022), when a person dies unexpectedly, inquests and trials are conducted, evidence is presented, arguments are made, verdicts are rendered, and executions of witches are carried out.
+In England, for example, witchcraft trials did not completely disappear until 1944, when Helen Duncan was convicted under the Witchcraft Act of 1735 for revealing military secrets that she had (purportedly) obtained during seances.
 Without reviewing the evidence, which convinced a jury, those of us with a WEIRD ontology feel confident that she was wrongly convicted.
-But, have you reviewed the evidence against witchcraft?
+But have you reviewed the evidence against witchcraft?
 Probably not.
-Despite the intuitive attractiveness of witchcraft-based explanations, your skepticism about such explanations arises not from your evaluation of evidence, but from the collective brain operating through cumulative cultural evolution to gradually filter out ineffective ontologies and epistemologies.
+Despite the intuitive attractiveness of witchcraftbased explanations, your skepticism arises not from your evaluation of evidence, but from the collective brain operating through a cumulative cultural evolution to gradually filter out ineffective ontologies and epistemologies.
 Your skepticism of witchcraft-based explanations was bequeathed to you by your cultural ancestors.

-Similarly, dreams have been considered a valuable form of evidence across many societies including philosophically-sophisticated communities like ancient Greece and China.
-Among both emperors and peasants, dream evidence has been used to make life and death decisions about battles, illness, disasters and pregnancies (Hong, 2021).
-In China, specialists in dream interpretation assisted emperors for over 2000 years in using their dreams to inform their decisions.
+Similarly, dreams have been considered a valuable form of evidence across many populations, including philosophically sophisticated societies like ancient Greece and China (Hong, 2021).
+Among both emperors and peasants, dream evidence has been used to make life and death decisions about battles, illnesses, disasters, and pregnancies.
+In China, specialists in dream interpretation assisted emperors for over 2000 years to make important state decisions.
 Official reports from the period would appear to confirm the accuracy of dreams.
-Today, those exposed to WEIRD ontologies generally don't use their dreams as evidence about what's likely to occur in the future (though of course, there's a fringe industry).
-This too isn't because they or anyone else has reviewed the corpora of evidence against the epistemological value of dreams.
+Today, those exposed to WEIRD ontologies generally do not use their dreams as evidence about what is likely to occur in the future (though of course, there is a fringe industry).
+This too is not because they have reviewed the corpora of evidence against the epistemological value of dreams.
 Instead, cumulative cultural evolution gradually reduced the consideration of dreams as evidence.